drusellers/book/my-coding-history.md

 # My Coding History

+## pre 2001

+Obsession with Typography and page layout due to excessive paper writing in school.

 ## 2001

 No organizational style, reading - and just trying to get a grip on it all.
 Notepad and Batch files